 All stakeholders are part of the development of the curriculum design.
 To ensure curriculum quality we have addressed the following:

-Knowledge underpins and enables the application of skill.
+Knowledge underpins and enables the application of skill (procedural knowledge).
 We strive for children to learn skills alongside knowledge, ensuring that both explicitly are developed.
 At Thornaby Church of England Primary School we see knowledge and skills as intertwined.
 The curriculum is about how we can ensure that pupils can achieve both knowledge and skill.
-We do this by having an emphasis on cross-curricular teaching.
+We do this through cross-curricular teaching.
 We believe that this is important for making the curriculum relevant and meaningful to pupils and for putting knowledge into context.

-We believe it is our responsibility to develop the literacy and numeracy skills for all our pupils.
-Using the Early Years Foundation Stage Strategy and National Curriculum as a basis, age-appropriate progression in knowledge and skills for each core and foundation subject has been identified.
-This has been mapped out to ensure coverage of identified knowledge and appropriate skills is secured across KS1 and KS2.
+We believe it is our responsibility to develop the literacy and numeracy knowledge for all our pupils.
+Using the Early Years Foundation Stage Strategy and National Curriculum as a basis, age-appropriate progression in knowledge for each core and foundation subject has been identified.
+This has been mapped out to ensure coverage of identified knowledge is built upon in incremental steps across KS1 and KS2.
 We carefully select the sequence of when, what and how knowledge is taught and subject leaders work actively to review this aspect regularly.

-We have developed a two year rolling programme based on Cornerstones themes that incorporates knowledge and skills in a progressive and sequential way.
+We have developed a two-year rolling programme based on Cornerstones themes that incorporates knowledge in a progressive and sequential way.
 As such the curriculum content is grouped into a series of units.
 Each unit begins with ‘Engage’ -a WOW or experience – designed to engage the children and frame the learning journey through to identified outcomes.

 During the learning journey, this content is sequenced through the ‘develop’ stage to ensure that components of knowledge lead to conceptual learning.
 This analysis is supported by strong subject knowledge from staff and aims for both depth of learning and breadth of coverage.